SMARTIAN-X/Web_App_Dev_Group_12/Assignment1/README.md

 4. MADUKANZE CHINONSO VICTORY 23/2409
    I worked on the view_individual_result.php.
 This displays the detailed result of each student's  quiz attempt.
 It retrieves the user's score, answers and performance from the database and shows them.

+5. NWANKWO WISDOM UCHECHUKWU 23/1937
+   I worked on the styling for the view_individual_result.php.
+I employed internal CSS so that the page containing the detailed result would be pretty readable, and has a nice presentation of the score of the user anf their performance overall.